Aladekomo-Funmilayo/Lung-Cancer/README.md

-This dashboard was built on Microsoft Excel using Lung Cancer database to derieve insight .
+This dashboard was built on Microsoft Excel using Lung Cancer database to generate insight .

 Key metrics include:
   1. Demographics